Moxibustion for Turning Breech Babies

 Using moxibustion for turning breech babies has been validated by a number of research studies.
 Findings include:

-- 75.4% of women’s breech babies “turned” to cephalic presentation (i.e., a “correct” birthing position) after a moxibustion treatment protocol
+- 75.4% of women’s breech babies “turned” to cephalic presentation (i.e., a “correct” birthing position) after a two-week moxibustion treatment protocol

 - Moxibustion increases fetal movements by 37% compared to fetuses not receiving moxibustion